 Oxygen should be considered for all patients with significant trauma and for serious medical emergencies.

 Oxygen is administered via a non-rebreathemask, the reservoir bag needs to be filled before being administered to the patient.
 To fill the bag, you connect the mask to the oxygen cylinder with the tubing, turn the cylinder flow valve to 15 litres per minute and hold a finger over the valve of the mask as shown to fully inflate the bag.

-Using a non re-breathe mask allows minimal rebreathing of expired air, and delivers approximately 85 % oxygen at a flow rate of 8 litres per minute when applied properly.
+Using a non-rebreathe mask allows minimal rebreathing of expired air, and delivers approximately 85 % oxygen at a flow rate of 8 litres per minute when applied correctly.

-Place the mask over the patients head and support over the nasal area and mouth.
+Place the mask over the patients nose and mouth and the elastic round the back of the head.
 If the patient is breathing adequately the mask will ‘fog’.
-The bag should refill between breathes.
-If this is not the case increase the flow rate up to a maximum of 15 litres per minute.
+The reservoir bag should refill between breaths.
+If this is not the case increase the oxygen flow rate up to the maximum of 15 litres per minute.

-In certain trauma situations assisted ventilation is required using a bag valve mask device with supplemental oxygen.
+In certain emergency situations assisted ventilation is required using a bag-valve-mask device with supplemental oxygen.